Roles and Expectations of a Resident Director

 - Manage cash advance funds

-- Respond to medical/non-medical emergencies with support from OIA as needed
+- Respond to medical/non-medical emergencies with support from OIA/ORM as needed

 - Serve as liaison between the host institution and/or vendor and OIA

-- Attend debrief meeting with education abroad specialist
+- Attend debrief meeting with global education specialist

 - Assist future program leaders